A

 A. It is hoped

-whether it would be adequate or not would depend upon one's
+but whether it would be adequate or not would depend upon

-lifestyle.
-What it would provide is an assurance of an
+one's lifestyle.
+What it would provide is an assurance

-income as of right, a base from which one could earn by one's
+of an income as of right, a base from which one could earn

-own efforts, without penalty, additional income to provide for
+by one's own efforts, without penalty, additional income

 It stands to

-rate at which it creates not just money, but real wealth of
+the rate at which it creates not just money, but real wealth

 for basic needs and society will inevitably be poorer.

-So everyone won't be lying around doing nothing or else they'll
+income.
+So everyone won't be lying around doing nothing

-remain the same for years or would it fluctuate depending upon
+Will it remain the same for years or would it fluctuate

-measure.
-If the payments were set as a distinct
+If the payments were set as a distinct percentage of the

-percentage of the nation's wealth or gross domestic product,
+nation's wealth or gross domestic product, it would rise

-it would rise or fall.
-So, if fewer people worked or
+or fall.
+So, if fewer people worked or provided services,

-provided services, or technology and machines failed to
+or technology and machines failed to produce enough for

 Some advocates of a basic income believe the payment should be set